Photon-resolved Floquet theory II: Open quantum systems: Unifying framework of FCS and PRFT

 \subsection{System}

-Figure~\ref{figOverview}(a) depicts a quantum system driven by two coherent light fields (e.g., in optical cavities), that is coupled to a continuum of modes, to which it incoherently emits photons.
+Figure~\ref{figOverview}(a) depicts a quantum system driven by $N_{ \text{D}}$ coherent light fields (e.g., in optical cavities), that is coupled to $N_{ \text{B}}$ modes, to which it incoherently emits photons.
 To describe both effects on an equal footing, we start from a fully-quantized light-matter Hamiltonian

-where $\hat H_0$ denotes the matter Hamiltonian, and the photonic creation $\hat a_k^\dagger$ and annihilation $\hat a_k$ operators quantize the electromagnetic field.
-The light-matter interaction is described by $\hat V_k$ acting on the matter system, where $\tilde g$ parameterizes the interaction strength.
+where $\hat H_{\text{M}}$ denotes the matter Hamiltonian, and the photonic creation $\hat a_k^\dagger$ and annihilation $\hat a_k$ operators quantize the electromagnetic field.
+The light-matter interaction is described by $\hat V_k$ acting on the matter system, where $g$ parameterizes the interaction strength.
 At this point it is important to emphasize the generality of our approach.
 The Hamiltonian in Eq.~\eqref{eq:hamiltonian:quantum} is a general description of a system coupled to a bosonic enviromnent.
 Besides in quantum optics, one encounters this configuration in circuit quantum electrodynamics, where LC resonators analogous to cavities can be coupled to transmons acting as qubits~\cite{Zhang2019}, which is sketched in Fig.~\ref{figOverview}(b).
 In fact, the Hamiltonian we discuss in this work is also relevant for the coupling of a superconducting qubit to a collection of acoustic modes that can be exploited as hardware-efficient implementation of a quantum random access memory (QRAM)~\cite{Hann2019}.

 The photonic modes are distributed into two categories: The first $N_{\text{D}}$ photonic modes coherently drive the matter system.
 Their joint initial state shall be given by a product of coherent states